草莓影视

 What Is Multiple Myeloma?

 Multiple myeloma is a cancer of plasma cells.
-Normal plasma cells are found in the bone marrow (the soft, inner parts of certain bones where new blood cells are made) and are an important part of the immune system.
+Normal plasma cells are found in the bone marrow (the soft, inner parts of certain bones where new blood cells are made).
+They are an important part of the immune system.

 Multiple myeloma features